-Prior to being admitted, Calac, a 2022 National Minority Quality Forum 40 Under 40 Leader in Minority Health, had found mentors during his undergraduate career who introduced him to different career paths in advancing AI/AN health and education.
-After he pursued biomedical research opportunities at the National Institutes of Health and a health policy fellowship at the National Indian Health Board, Calac eventually became involved in public health.
+Prior to being admitted, Calac, a 2022

+National Minority Quality Forum 40 Under

+40 Leader in Minority Health, had found

+mentors during his undergraduate career

+who introduced him to different career

+paths in advancing Al/AN health and

+education.
+After he pursued biomedical

+research opportunities at the National

+Institutes of Health and a health policy

+fellowship at the National Indian Health

+Board, Calac eventually became involved

+in public health.

-Alec Calac (center) with other members of the AMA Medical Student Section Committee on American Indian Affairs
+Alec Calac (center) with other members of the AMA Medical Student Section Committee on American Indian Affairs improvements at UCSD.

-Calac brought his knowledge and expertise to UCSD to challenge himself as an aspiring physician and the educational system to maximize opportunities for AI/AN students.
-Through his hard work and determination, he made substantial improvements at UCSD.
 Two years after he entered the MD/PhD program, the medical school enrolled five AI/AN students.
 Today, the medical school has more than 10 AI/AN students and an entire program dedicated to advancing AI/AN medical education.